taojy123/SublimeText-Sqlx/README.md

 ## What is sqlx script

-sqlx is a external for sql language, visit https://github.com/taojy123/sqlx to learn more about sqlx
+sqlx is a extension for sql language, visit https://github.com/taojy123/sqlx to learn more about sqlx

 ## Install By Package Control